How much time search engine optimization (SEO) takes to start working is always a pressing topic for our potential clients.

 These tools will give you an exportable list of publishers who have written content around your target subject.

-Step 2: Go to the specific article and see exactly which linked text is giving an error:
+Step two: Go to the specific article and see exactly which linked text is giving an error:

 Once you've identified publishers with broken links, it's time to reach out.